pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 .. collapse:: OpenAPI

-   An `OpenAPI <https://swagger.io/specification>`__ document which specifies the full API for both representations.
+   An `OpenAPI <https://spec.openapis.org/oas/v3.1.0>`__ document which specifies the full API.
+It declares both representations, but only details the JSON format's schema.

    .. literalinclude:: simple-repository-api.openapi.yml
       :language: yaml